-There is nothing like having a dog to take the edge off worrying too much about ‘germs’.
-The good news is that exposure to a few germs boosts our immune system and an over-sanitised home can actually increase our vulnerability and lead to allergies.
+Ditch anti-bac wipes and sprays.
+When you kill 99% bacteria you also murder all the good guys that protect us.
+Keep kitchen surfaces and toilets spotlessly clean with environmentally safe products instead.
+There’s nothing like owning a dog to take the edge off worrying too much about ‘germs’.
+The good news is that exposure to bacteria actually boosts our immune system and an over-sanitised home can lead to allergies.

 B is for Bicarbonate of soda